MarissaMC/NLP_Sentiment-Analysis/README.md

 F-score for neg is

 We can see that Precision, Recall, F-score almost all decrease comparing with using the whole train dataset (except the Recall for ham in Naive Bayes), which means using more data can increase accuracy rate in some degree.
+It's because with more data we can get more information about the "real" model and thus get better prediction, when the train dataset we use is unbiased with the test dataset.